HS4.6 | From real-time flood forecasting to sub-seasonal forecasting to climate projections: modelling, early warning, and servicing water sectors

 • Perspectives on forecast value for end users.

 The session will bring together research scientists and operational managers in hydrology, meteorology and climate, with the aim of sharing experiences and foster discussions on this momentous topic.
-We encourage presentations with implications for water resources management, drinking water supply, transport, energy production, agriculture, disaster risk reduction, forestry, health, insurance, tourism and infrastructure.
+We encourage presentations with implications for early warning, water resources management, drinking water supply, transport, energy production, agriculture, disaster risk reduction, forestry, health, insurance, tourism and infrastructure.

 Please check your login data.